AI Glossary

 Algorithmic Bias

-It is a systematic error in an AI system’s output that results in unfair or discriminatory outcomes.
+A systematic error in an AI’s output leading to unfair or prejudiced outcomes.

 Algorithmic Efficiency